 Start by checking the RCA cables connecting the intermediate component with your amplifier.
 Here is a step-by-step guide:

-- Plug the working speaker’s RCA cable to the non-working side of your car’s crossover.
+- Plug the working speaker’s RCA cable into the non-working side of your car’s crossover.
 In this case, the left channel is the working side so plug the left RCA cable to the right side of the crossover.

 - Turn on your car stereo system